 Expenses incurred while traveling on a sponsored project are reimbursed based on their relevance to the project, reasonableness, allowability, and available budget.
 Proper supporting documentation is required, and TUC may deny a request if the traveler is unable to provide proper documentation.

 The California State Board of Control determines the allowable amounts and rates for the reimbursement of travel expenses.
 The rates are frequently updated in order to account for inflation and cost of living increases.
-Please refer to the latest 'Travel Guidelines' memo issued by TUC or call extension 7289.
+Please refer to the latest 'Travel Guidelines' memo issued by TUC.